gzchen4ai/gzchen4ai.github.io/_pages/about.md

 # 🤓 About Me

-I am an incoming Ph.D. student in the School of Electronic Information and Electrical Engineering at Shanghai Jiao Tong University, co-advised by [Prof. Yu Qiao](https://scholar.google.com/citations?user=gFtI-8QAAAAJ) and [Prof. Jifeng Dai](https://jifengdai.org/).
+I am a first-year Ph.D. student in the School of Electronic Information and Electrical Engineering at Shanghai Jiao Tong University, co-advised by [Prof. Yu Qiao](https://scholar.google.com/citations?user=gFtI-8QAAAAJ) and [Prof. Jifeng Dai](https://jifengdai.org/).
 Before this, I obtained my bachelor's degree in the School of Computer Science at Beijing University of Posts and Telecommunications.

+I am also a trainee researcher at Shanghai AI Lab.
 Prior to that, I was fortunate to be a research intern at **BIGAI** (Beijing Institute for General Artificial Intelligence), under the supervision of [Prof. Yitao Liang](https://web.cs.ucla.edu/~yliang/).

 # 🔬 Research Interests